 Not Hating It

 The other main thing that has helped me stay positive is that I switched to wearing a work uniform consisting of leggings, a tunic top, and often a sweater or blazer.
 This combination saves time in the morning, but also it fits if I’ve lost a pound or gained three back.
 This means no guessing what will fit in the morning, just getting dressed and making the awesome happen.
 It also worked equally well for my work-from-home days.
 I will do a post all about that work uniform because it really has taken the emotional stress off of getting dressed while working toward a weight loss goal.
+I’m not working outside the home anymore, but the outfit formula still is used.

 How Did It Work?

 The first three months, I lost about 16 pounds and I gained strength and could manage longer walks and stairs more easily.
-I could fit back into the jeans I wore around when I got pregnant with AH.
+I could fit back into the jeans I wore around when I got pregnant with Bumblebee.
 Two milestones in three months is not bad!

 In mid-February, I reached 159.5 pounds.
 I was so happy to be below 160.
 That was a loss of just over 20 pounds in 4.5 months.

-Since then I’ve gained 10 pounds back.
-I was stress eating, which I have never done before.
-It was bizarre.
-So, for the last few months I’ve jumped around between 159 and 169, but working on it and in three DietBets as encouragement.
+For the last few months I’ve jumped around between 159 and 169, but working on it and in three DietBets as encouragement.

 Here I am in October at the Blog Awards at The Academy in Dublin.
 First photo is after my win.
 I was speechless and trying to not happy cry.
 The second photo is Brian Dillon of Being Brian and me – I love his blog.
 Five weeks into my healthy habits and I had lost a few pounds already.

 Here I am in November 2017 at the Cork for Crumlin benefit at Clayton Silver Springs.
 I weighed about 168 – 15 pounds down from the end of August!
+Same dress as above.

 Five months into my healthy habits, I was hovering between 159 and 163.
 Not losing weight, but getting stronger.
+That was at EYF18.

 Before & Progress Side-by-side from August to April.